SalvatoreTosti/tangelo/README.md

 A text editor based on ideas from Doug Engelbart's 1968 "Mother of All Demos".

 ## Installation
-Current version is not installable.
+Current version does not support installation.

 ## Usage